Please do not send confidential informationvia email.

 Send an Email

-Immunizations (shots) protect our community from deadly diseases.
-These diseases still exist and can spread quickly.
-It is better to prevent diseases then to treat them.
-Your local health department offers immunizations (shots) in a safe and caring environment.
-We are committed to assessing and offering all shots to protect you from disease.
+Immunizations protect our community from deadly diseases—diseases that can spread quickly.
+It is better to prevent diseases than to treat them.
+Mecklenburg County Public Health offers shots in a safe and caring environment.

 childhood diseases that vaccines may prevent.